Employment Lawyers in Pennsylvania

-If you suspect you’ve been fired or denied a job or promotion because of unlawful discrimination based on one of the characteristics listed above, you may be entitled to compensation.
-But you have a limited amount of time to file a claim.
-Therefore, you should contact the attorneys at Kitay Law Offices right away at 1-888-KITAY-LAW for a risk-free consultation.
+If you believe you’ve been fired, denied a job, or denied a promotion due to unlawful discrimination, you may be entitled to compensation.
+However, you have a limited amount of time to file a claim.
+Therefore, you should contact an employment lawyer in Pennsylvania right away.
+Call the experienced employment lawyers of Kitay Law Offices at 1-888-KITAY-LAW for a free consultation.

 No one deserves to be in a hostile work environment.
-You have the right to work in a safe, professional environment without being subjected to harassment or degrading treatment.
-If you believe you are being illegally harassed at work because of your race, color, ancestry, gender, religion, disability, or sexual orientation, call Kitay Law Offices at 1-888-KITAY-LAW to speak to one of our experienced employment attorneys.
+You have the right to work in a safe, professional environment without harassment or degrading treatment.
+If you believe that you are suffering from illegally harassment at work because of your race, color, ancestry, gender, religion, disability, or sexual orientation, call Kitay Law Offices at 1-888-KITAY-LAW to speak to one of our experienced employment lawyers in Pennsylvania.

 Both state and federal law protect you from retaliation by your employer for complaining about illegal discrimination or harassment.
 The law also protects you if you participate in someone else’s complaint of illegal discrimination or harassment.
 If you believe your employer retaliated against you because you complained about its discriminatory treatment of you or others, you may be entitled to compensation.